lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 Solvated PEG
 ============

+..  container:: justify

+    Once both the water and the PEG are equilibrated, we can safely merge the two systems before performing the pull experiment on the polymer.

 Mixing the PEG with water
 -------------------------

 ..  container:: justify

-    Let us now merge the PEG molecule and the water reservoir.
-We do it by:
+    To merge the two systems, let us:

-    - (1) importing both previously generated data files (PEG.data and H2O.data) into the same simulation,
+    - (1) import both previously generated data files (PEG.data and H2O.data) into the same simulation,
-    - (2) deleting the overlapping molecules, and
+    - (2) delete the overlapping molecules, and
-    - (3) re-equilibrating the new system.
+    - (3) re-equilibrate the new system.

+..  container:: justify

     Create a third folder alongside *pureH2O/* and *singlePEG/*, and call it *mergePEGH2O/*.
 Create a new blank file in it,